Review of Acana Singles Dry Dog Food

 The second ingredient is duck meal.
 Duck meal is considered a meat concentrate and contains nearly 300% more protein than fresh duck.

-The sixth ingredient is duck fat.
-Duck fat is obtained from rendering duck, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.
+The next ingredient is duck fat.
+This item is obtained from rendering duck, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.

 Duck fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, duck fat is actually a quality ingredient.